 Most Minnesota students attend traditional public schools.
 Traditional public schools are free to attend.
 They are open to all students, operated by school districts, and funded by taxpayers like federal, state, and local government.
 Did you know that Minnesota spends an average of $13,603 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

-Minnesota offers some open enrollment, which refers to whether a parent can choose to send their child to a public school other than their assigned district school.
-Parents can choose a traditional public school outside of their district based on the state’s open enrollment laws, and also may be able to choose another school within their district, depending on their local school board.
+Public school open enrollment refers to whether a parent can choose to send their child to a public school other than their assigned district school.
+In Minnesota, parents can choose a traditional public school that is outside of their district based on the state’s open enrollment laws, and may be able to choose another school within their district, depending on their local school board.
 In the 2020-2021 school year, about 10% of Minnesota students used open enrollment!

 Since no two public schools are exactly the same, open enrollment can valuably extend a family’s educational options and help them find the best match for their child.
 If you are interested in this choice, note that transfer applications are usually due by mid-January for the following fall.
 In most transfers to schools in a different district, the receiving school district provides transportation once the student is within the district border, and can reimburse income-eligible students for their travel there.

-Find out more about public schools in your state here: Minnesota’s Department of Education.
+Find out more about public schools in your state at the Minnesota Department of Education.

 You can also consider charter schools.
 In Minnesota there are about 240 charter schools serving 63,000 children.
 The majority of charter schools are located in the greater Twin Cities metro area, but there are charters across the state.